microsoft/inshellisense/README.md

 ## Configuration

-All configuration is done through a [toml](https://toml.io/) file located at `~/.inshellisenserc`.
+All configuration is done through a [toml](https://toml.io/) file.
+You can create this file at `~/.inshellisenserc` or, for XDG compliance, at `~/.config/inshellisense/rc.toml`.
 The [JSON schema](https://json-schema.org/) for the configuration file can be found [here](https://github.com/microsoft/inshellisense/blob/main/src/utils/config.ts).

 ### Keybindings